jColeChanged/jColeChanged.github.io/_posts/2013-7-03-a-search-engine-study.md

 technologies.

 Some of the technologies I had encountered before.
-I'm not new to scraping and a crawler is just a scraper that ends up following links to continue it's work.
+I'm not new to scraping and a crawler is just a scraper that ends up following links to continue its work.
 Having already been introduced to the topic before hand I actually found this section of the text to be rather disappointing.
 I wouldn't trust the basics of the scraper that was given in this book, because it has a few glaring problems.